 - Add chicken and garnish

-- Once the Instant Pot has pre-heated, add butter and let it melt but not brown.
+- Turn on Saute mode.
+Once the Instant Pot has pre-heated, add butter and let it melt but not brown.

 - Stir in remaining broth and mushrooms.